codex-team/editor.js/docs/tools.md

 get sanitize() {
   return {
     text: {},
-    items: {}, // it will be used in all fields inside this item
+    items: {}, // this rules will be used for all properties of this object
     // or
     items: {
       // other objects here won't be sanitized